Regions

 Research on Latin America provides not only with an advancement of our knowledge about the region, but also with explanations that can be extrapolated to other political contexts.
 Currently our research chooses to focus specifically on Mexico as a country.

-East and South Africa
+Southern and Eastern Africa

 Research in these regions helps in understanding how technology is reshaping political landscapes, which is crucial for developing policies that protect democratic freedoms while ensuring transparency and fairness in electoral processes.
 This research is essential for navigating the benefits and risks of digital engagement in politics, promoting digital literacy, and safeguarding against the erosion of democratic rights in the digital age.